astramieri/oracle-ai-vector-search/docs/indexes_and_memory.md

 IVF parameters:
 - ```NEIGHBOR PARTITIONS```
     - number of centroid partitions
-    - a high value allows the algorithm to serach more partitions, leading to higher accuracy
+    - a high value allows the algorithm to search more partitions, leading to higher accuracy
 - ```SAMPLE_PER_PARTITION```
     - training sample size
 - ```TARGET ACCURACY```